nbariletto/cbi_partitions_repo/index.md

 ---
-layout: page
+layout: default
-title: Conformalized Bayesian Inference for Random Partition Models
+title: A Tutorial on Conformalized Bayesian Inference with Random Partition Models
 ---

 `cbi_partitions` is a Python library for performing Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output.